PayFabric/Portal/PayFabric/Sections/PayFabric Settings.md

 The drop-down consists all existing devices associated with the PayFabric account.
 PayFabric enable user to configure different transaction settings for every device.
 Choose the corresponding device from the drop-down list, then begin making changes to the settings.

 ## Form settings
-Define the field(s) that will be Hide/Optional/Required on `Process a Transaction` page by tick or untick the field name from the list, to control the additional values for transaction processing.
-This setting is only for ``Modern VT``
+With `Modern Design` mode for Virtual Terminal, the defined field(s) that will be Hide/Optional/Required on `Process a Transaction` page by tick or untick the field name from the list, to control the additional values for transaction processing.

 ## Accept Card Types
 Define the supported card type(s) by tick or untick the card type from the list.